The Master's Degree

 History of the Master's Program

 The degree program is now 30 years old .
-It was established in 1989 by Professor M. Vivant and taken over in 2009 by Ms. A. Robin.
+It was created in 1989 by Professor M. Vivant and taken over in 2009 by Ms. A. Robin.

-- 2011–2015: Professional Master’s Degree in Business Law, Specialization in Intellectual Property
+• 2011–2015: Professional Master’s Degree in Business Law, Specialization in Intangible Assets

 Training Objectives

-The benefit for students is that they can receive a comprehensive education that covers both theoretical and practical aspects , both domestic and international, both legal and non-legal,and both traditional and innovative.
+The benefit for students is that they can receive a comprehensive education that encompasses both theoretical and practical aspects , both national and international, both legal and non-legal,and both traditional and innovative.

-Students will then be able to ask the right questions when they enter the professional world and consider a problem in its entirety, rather than solely from the perspective of “pure” intellectual property law.
-For example, while publishing informational content online inevitably raises questions of intellectual property law, it also raises issues regarding the processing of personal data and the liability of technical service providers (web hosts).
+Students will then be able to ask the right questions when they find themselves in a professional setting and to consider a problem in its entirety, rather than solely from the perspective of “pure” intellectual property law.
+For example, while publishing informational content online inevitably raises questions of intellectual property law, it also raises questions regarding the processing of personal data and the liability of technical service providers (web hosts).

-This open-minded approach allows students interested in continuing their research to explore new, uncharted areas (see the “Theses” page).
+This open-minded approach to thinking allows students who wish to continue their research to explore new, uncharted fields (see the “Theses” page).

 Writing a thesis and completing an internship are designed to train students in research and analytical work, combined with the ability to synthesize information, as well as the ability to respond to real-world situations.

-For students in a work-study program, the thesis is replaced by a supervised project developed in collaboration with the host organization.
+When a student is enrolled in a work-study program, the thesis is replaced by a supervised project defined in collaboration with the host organization.

-The exams students take (both written and oral) require them to develop their analytical and critical thinking skills in an exam setting (including both theoretical and practical exams).
+The exams students take (written and oral) require them to develop their analytical and synthesis skills in an exam setting (both theoretical and practical exams).

 Annual Calendar

-For students in work-study programs, the supervised projectmust be submitted by August 31 of each year.
+For students in work-study programs, the supervised projectmust be submitted no later than August 31 of each year.

 For students who are not in a work-study program, thethesis is due on July 31 of each year ( no defense).

-In addition to this schedule, there are events in which the Master’s program participates and which shape its rhythm:
+In addition to this schedule, there are also the events in which the Master’s program participates and which shape its rhythm:

 Work-Study Schedule